OceanGlidersCommunity/Oxygen_SOP/CONTRIBUTING.md

 ## How we make decisions on relevant content changes?

-Every issue will be reviewed at least one of the lead authors.
+Every issue will be reviewed by at least one of the lead authors.
 They have the authority to decide whether the issues is a minor or major change.
 Minor changes can be accepted directly after one review of the lead authors.
-Major changes requires at least 3 reviews co-authors with relevant knowledge on the specific topics.
+Major changes requires at least 3 reviews by co-authors with relevant knowledge on the specific topics.
 All major changes will remain open for at least three weeks to allow all co-authors to feedback.
 Every co-author can request a change to be reverted and request further discussion to reach a new consensus.
 Co-authors are encouraged to review GitHub activity periodically as co-authorship implies agreement with the content.